cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 The `PrivateInput` data type refers to inputs that are known only to the client in the protocol, whereas the `PublicInput` data type refers to inputs that are known to both client and server in the protocol.
-Both `PrivateInput` and `PublicInput` are opaque byte strings of arbitrary length no larger than 2^13 octets.
+Both `PrivateInput` and `PublicInput` are opaque byte strings of arbitrary length no larger than 2<sup>16</sup> - 1 bytes.
+This length restriction exists because `PublicInput` and `PrivateInput` values are length-prefixed with two bytes before use throughout the protocol.

 String values such as "DeriveKeyPair", "Seed-", and "Finalize" are ASCII string literals.